kohei-kawaguchi/EmpiricalIO/README.md

 The source files of the lecture note are in `/lecture`.

-The source files for assignment are in `/assignment`.
+The source files for assignment are also found in `/lecture`.
+The files in `/assignment` are currently slightly obsolete.

 The R functions used in the assignment are defined in files in `/R`.